gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 **Pseudocode**

 1. Start by grabbing the first item in the adjacency dictionary `start_node`
-1. Create a list of nodes called `visited`
+1. Create an empty list called `visited`
 1. Create an empty queue `q`
 1. Add `start_node` to `q` and `visited`
 1. While `q` is not empty: